Monday, November 5, 2007

 Over 230,000 copies of the Kosher by Design series of cookbooks have found their way into kitchens across the Jewish world.
 Each of the four books contains fabulous recipes you’ll love to make for Rosh Hashanah.
 Home cooks will be delighted to know that author Susie Fishbein is planning to release a Pesach-friendly collection of old and new recipes in the early spring.

-A Taste of Nostaglia by Rabbi Abraham Twerski and Mrs. Judi Dick, featuring authentic recipes and memorable stories that nourish body and soul.
+Those who savor the traditional foods of the Alter Heim will love A Taste of Nostaglia by Rabbi Abraham Twerski and Mrs. Judi Dick, featuring authentic recipes and memorable stories that nourish body and soul.

 Divrei Torah from HaRav Henoch Leibowitz